 \subsection{Error Attribution}

-In order to further validate the hypothesis and gain insights into the causes of errors, we conduct error attribution on the failure cases for different configurations across datasets, following the protocol introduced in Section~\ref{sec:error-attribution-approach}.
+In order to further validate the hypothesis and gain insights into the causes of errors, we conduct error attribution on the failure cases for different configurations\footnote{We omitted configurations with o1 or Claude-Sonnet-4.5 as we did not have full reasoning traces in our results.} across datasets, following the protocol introduced in Section~\ref{sec:error-attribution-approach}.
 Specifically, for configurations on Mini-ARC and ACRE, we randomly select 50 tasks, and for those on Bongard-LOGO, we randomly select 100 tasks.
 Among these, some tasks may have been correctly solved by the model, while for the remaining ones we perform detailed error attribution.

 \paragraph{Results.} As shown in Table~\ref{tab:error-attrib-main}, perception errors consistently dominate across all setups, indicating that the visual understanding stage is the primary bottleneck.
-For example, on Mini-ARC, perception errors account for 86.4\% of all errors in the setting 1(a) (standard one-stage) and 59.5\% in the setting 1(b) (two-stage).
+On Mini-ARC, perception errors account for 86.4\% of all errors in setting 1(a) (standard one-stage) and 59.5\% in setting 1(b) (two-stage).
 A similar trend is observed on Bongard-LOGO, where perception errors represent 65.8\% (2(a)) and 37.0\% (2(b)) of total errors, and on ACRE, where perception errors reach 76.3\% (3(a)) and 68.8\% (3(b)).
-On ACRE with varying P, where different perception modules are compared, the model with LLaVA1.5 still shows 68.8\% perception errors, while GPT-4o eliminates perception errors entirely, with all remaining errors in the reasoning stage.
+On ACRE with varying P, where different perception modules are compared, the model with LLaVA1.5 still shows 68.8\% perception errors, while GPT-4o eliminates perception errors, with all remaining errors in reasoning stages.

 These results clearly demonstrate that the perception stage remains the dominant source of model failure, overshadowing reasoning-related errors (both inductive and deductive).
 Moreover, this fine-grained error attribution provides more direct evidence that the performance improvement in both Setting 1 and Setting 2 are achieved through the mitigation of perception errors.
 This result highlights the importance of perception in tasks that are often regarded as reasoning tasks.